MoniMurray/bookworms-et-al/README.md

 For my Project I followed the advice given in the [CI Guide to MVP video for Project 5](https://youtu.be/i7clFOYiwS0) to use the Boutique Ado Walkthrough Project code as a boilerplate to get started and save precious time, and I then customised as much as I could.
 So full credit to Boutique Ado walkthrough which I have used extensively throughout this eCommerce project.
  I also used the knowledge I learned from the design of both the 'Hello Django' and the 'Django Blog' Walkthrough projects during the CI Module on FST Frameworks.

 I found Dee Mc's YouTube videos on creating a [Django Recipe Sharing tutorial](https://www.youtube.com/watch?v=E9eWdZTpiGA&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=4) useful to solidify what had been taught on the FSF Django module as she explained similar aspects in a different way that made sense to me.
 I found the video series on creating a [User Profile](https://www.youtube.com/watch?v=dGnRsNH81Ik&list=PLXuTq6OsqZjYSa-lrjd5wMGl23zpnhvln&index=2) particularly useful in creating my own Profile app in this project.
+The videos for creating a Favicon, Sitemap and Flex were also very helpful at different stages of this project's development.

 I had used [SummerNote](https://djangocentral.com/integrating-summernote-in-django/) in [my fourth project](https://github.com/MoniMurray/shopping-list) and used it again in this Bookworms project.